-Lunch Time: Children may stay for a hot dinner or bring a packed lunch.
+Lunch Time: Initially children will have a packed lunch in school.
+After the October Half term, they will be offered the choice of a hot dinner or packed lunch.
 In the first few weeks they may change from a hot meal to a packed lunch or vice-versa.
 After that children may only change at the beginning of a half-term as the school meals have to be ordered.
-Lunch boxes need to have your child’s name and class on it.
+Lunch boxes/bags from home need to have your child’s name and class on it.

 Preparing Children for School

 The best way to prepare children for a positive start at school is simply to talk to them about what will happen.
 When children know what to expect, they will not only be prepared but will also be excited to start school.